harishaaram/NewsOptimism/README.md

 It is then converted to a structured CSV format.
 ## [Have Peek at the file structure](http://nbviewer.jupyter.org/github/harishaaram/NewsOptimism/blob/master/Sample_data_peek.ipynb)

+The data as CSV file has the following columns:

+* `TITLE`: the Title of the article.
+* `SUMMARY`: first few lines of the article's text.
+* `TEXT`: Full text inside the article
+* `URL`: web link to the article.
+* `KEYWORDS`: important words in the article.

 [Download original csv file](sample/reuters.csv)